Pietro-G/real-time-stock-dashboard/README.md

 # tb-stock-dashboard

-A full stack project that
+A full stack project that mocks data handling using cron jobs and polling mechanisms.

 ## Prerequisites